 The draw was enough to keep Australia alive in the tournament meaning our last group game will be very exciting.
-This meets my minimum expectation as someone who bought tickets for Australia’s 3 group games.
+This meets my minimum expectations as someone who bought tickets for Australia’s 3 group games.

 Samara is the stereotypical rough old soviet cityscape that would have been depressing to live in when it was a closed city during the communist years.
-This is the only place I have been in Russia where they authorities felt the need to put large screening fences up to block visitors from seeing old dilapidated buildings.
+This is the only place I have been in Russia where the authorities felt the need to put large screening fences up to block visitors from seeing old dilapidated buildings.

 In 2018 the soviet kitsch has a lot of charm (when visiting in summer, not living here in winter).
 Spending time in Samara is a fun adventure because it is the “real” Russia, well off the tourist trail.